barefootnetworks/Open-Tofino/README.md

 </ul>

 **Q: How often is Open Tofino updated?** <br>
-*A: Next update of Open Tofino is expected to be a year from now along with next dot zero LTS SDE release*
+*A: Next update of Open Tofino will be on a need basis*